-The first step is to wipe the caulk with denatured alcohol especially if you are working on non-paintable caulk.
-For non-paintable caulk, the denatured alcohol helps to make the caulk textured so the paint can stick better.
+First, wipe the caulk with denatured alcohol especially if you are working with a non-paintable type.
+The denatured alcohol helps to make the caulk textured so the paint can stick better.

-When the caulk is dry, sand it with fine-grit sandpaper.
-Move the sandpaper over the caulk just 1 time — sanding too much can create gouges in the caulking compound.
-After sanding, ensure to remove caulk dust before moving on to the next step.
+Sand it with fine-grit sandpaper.
+Move the sandpaper over the caulk just one time — sanding too much can create gouges on the surface.
+After sanding, remove the dust.

-Applying primer over caulk isn’t mandatory, but doing so will help paint stick better to the caulk.
-Especially if you are working with a non-paintable caulk.
+Applying primer isn’t mandatory but it will help the paint stick better, especially if you are working with a non-paintable caulk.

-To apply primer you can use a paintbrush, you only need a coat of primer over the caulk.
-The best type of primer to use over caulk is water-based or latex paint primer.
+To apply primer, use a paintbrush, you only need a coat of primer.
+It’s recommended to use latex or water-based primer.

 4. Apply The Paint